 Baby is doing really well.
 She is super-sweet and smart as well.
 She loves to cuddle – can get a little pushy about that sometimes, but I’m working on that.
 She plays well with the other dogs – mostly.
 She sometimes gets a bit rough with our “delicate little flower” Josephine.
 But Callie Roo is good at reminding her to be gentle.

-More will be added as we get to know this sweet girl.
+More will be added as this sweet girl progresses.
 Subscribe for notification of updates.

 no donated funds go to salaries or benefits.